LIHPC-Computational-Geometry/honeycomb/user-guide/src/project-structure/contributing.md

 pre-commit run # test it!
 ```

-While it is not exhaustive (most notably, it excludes `honeycomb-render` due to compile time), it is a good
+While it is not identical to the CI (most notably, it excludes `honeycomb-render` due to compile time), it is fine
-local proxy of the CI for core and kernel crates development.
+for core and kernel crates development.

 The hook can be bypassed by using the `--no-verify` option to `git commit`.